nileshpatra/Automation-using-selenium/README.md

     - type the facebok username and password in the variables username and password
     - the webdriver gets ther xpath of username and password text boxes , it send the text tot those
     - the webdriver then clicks on login by getting the xpath

+  5. Stackoverflow search :
+    - type in the message to the ```message``` variable in  stack_overflow_search.py and run the python file to get       desired search results of message from stackoverflow